susesKaninchen/OnlyFeet/README.md

 # OnlyFeet – XIAO ESP32S3 Sense Data Logger

-This PlatformIO project logs multi-sensor data on a Seeed Studio XIAO ESP32S3 Sense to a microSD card.
-Each second it:
+This PlatformIO project logs multi-sensor data from a Seeed Studio XIAO ESP32S3 Sense to a microSD card.

-- Reads ICM‑20948 IMU FIFO (accel + gyro, optional magnetometer)
-- Reads VL53L1X ToF range
-- Captures a JPEG frame from the on‑board camera
+**Core Functionality:**
+- **High-Frequency ToF:** Reads the VL53L1X Time-of-Flight sensor continuously (~20 Hz) in a dedicated, high-priority task.
+- **Continuous IMU:** Samples the ICM-20948 IMU (accelerometer and gyroscope) at ~100 Hz, reading data from a continuously running FIFO buffer.
+- **Per-Second Packets:** Every second, the system:
-- Records 1 s of mono 16‑kHz audio from the PDM microphone
+  - Records 1 second of mono 16-kHz audio from the PDM microphone.
-- Emits a JSON packet over Serial and writes JSON/JPEG/WAV files to the SD card root
+  - Captures a QVGA JPEG image from the camera.
+  - Bundles all sensor data (all ToF and IMU readings from the last second), the audio, and the image into a packet.
+  - Writes the data to the SD card (`.json`, `.wav`, `.jpg`) and prints the JSON to the serial port.

 The code is in `src/main.cpp`; camera GPIOs are defined in `include/camera_pins.h`.